List of Blade Runner characters: Iggy

-Iggy Cygnus is a male Nexus-8 replicant and one of five replicants who escaped from Kalanthia, (Note: Pronounced "cuh-LAN-tha".) an off-world colony.
+Iggy Cygnus is a male Nexus-8 replicant and one of five replicants who escaped from Calantha, (Note: Although spelled "Kalanthia" in Blade Runner Black Out 2022, it is repeatedly spelled "Calantha" in Blade Runner 2049 and pronounced as such in both films.) an off-world colony.
 Uniquely, his mental level is stated to be S, unlike any other replicant.
 (Note: Sapper Morton's physical level is also shown to be S beforehand despite his absence from the short film.
 Iggy's mental level reported to be S could be a discrepancy due to Morton's model being inconsistent with Blade Runner 2049.)
 His philosophy centers around the act of living despite his much longer lifespan than his predecessors.
 He does not believe replicants have an afterlife.

-Before the events of Blade Runner Black Out 2022, Iggy fought in a battle in Kalanthia.
+Before the events of Blade Runner Black Out 2022, Iggy fought in a battle in Calantha.
 After discovering one of his fallen allies was a replicant through their right eye (serial number shown to be "NX-82/9.6"), Iggy realized that both sides in the battle consisted of only replicants.

 Iggy saves Trixie, another female Nexus-8 replicant, from a group of human thugs and recruits her to help steal a gasoline truck and drive it to the Tyrell Corporation's headquarters.
 He enlists Ren, a human technician, to redirect a test nuclear missile equipped with an electromagnetic pulse above Los Angeles in order to cut the city's power off and cause a blackout.
 Before it detonates, Iggy uses the stolen truck to blow up all magnetic backups in the Tyrell Corporation's archives to erase remaining electronic data, sealing the corporation's fate and leading to the prohibition of replicant production until the Wallace Corporation wins approval over a decade later.
 After the blackout, he escapes and removes his right eye, the only thing that designates him as a replicant.

 Trixie

-Trixie is a female Nexus-8 replicant who is saved from a group of human thugs by Iggy, another Nexus-8 replicant who escaped from the off-world colony Kalanthia.
+Trixie is a female Nexus-8 replicant who is saved from a group of human thugs by Iggy, another Nexus-8 replicant who escaped from the off-world colony Calantha.
 Similarly to Pris in Blade Runner, she displays superhuman endurance by using her superior gymnastics abilities to fight.
 She forms a relationship with Ren, a human technician, two weeks before she is saved by Iggy.

 Trixie steals a truck which is used by Iggy who uses it to drive to the Tyrell Corporation headquarters and wipe out their archives.
 Upon arrival, she evades gunfire from many of its guards until she is distracted by a white dove flying above her whilst somersaulting, getting shot midair and dying soon afterwards.